ccb-hms/designmatch_docker/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the Project

-This project was created as a way to efficiently supply researchers with the tools they need without spending hours toiling with installing libraries and dependencies.
-This project is a collaboration between HMS' Center for Computational Biomedicine (CCB) and the center for Health Care Policy (HCP).
+This project was created simplify the installation and use of the designmatch package for R, without separately installing the required libraries and dependencies.
+This project is a collaboration between the Center for Computational Biomedicine (CCB) and Department of Health Care Policy (HCP) at Harvard Medical School.

 <p align="right">(<a href="#top">back to top</a>)</p>